Hazing Prevention

 If you or someone else is in danger, please contact the Stevens Police Department at 201-216-3911 or call 911 immediately.

 Note: Those students who seek medical assistance for themselves or for an individual who is intoxicated or experiencing a drug-or alcohol-related emergency will not be subject to university disciplinary actions.
-Please refer to the “Good Samaritan section below.
+Please refer to the Medical Amnesty (Good Samaritans) section below.

 Please do not use email or online forms if you are currently in a situation where immediate medical, police, psychological, or other emergency services are needed.